• Skip to main content

 Intercuspal distance = Cusp tip to cusp tip.

-Crowns vs. fillings – Common guidelines.
+Crowns vs. large fillings – Common guidelines.

-• A study by Larson determined that fillings that take up just 1/3rd of the “intercuspal distance” of a tooth (see picture) reduce the tooth’s resistance to fracture by more than one half.
+- A study by Larson determined that fillings that take up just 1/3rd of the “intercuspal distance” of a tooth (see picture) reduce the tooth’s resistance to fracture by more than one-half.

-• Geurtsen stated that a tooth’s risk for fracture increased substantially as its filling approached 50% of its intercuspal distance.
-This paper’s recommendation was that fillings, composites (white) or amalgam (silver), should not exceed 1/3 to 1/4 this distance.
+This paper’s recommendation was that fillings, composites (white, tooth-colored), or amalgam (silver, metal), should not exceed 1/3 to 1/4 this distance.

-Your mileage may vary.
+Of course, your mileage may vary.

 ▲ Section references – Larson, Geurtsen